lilindu/liftover/README.md

 # pombe_liftover

-A static, client‑side liftover tool that converts genomic coordinates between the PomBase reference genome and the Leupold consensus genome.
+A static, client‑side liftover tool that converts genomic coordinates between the PomBase reference genome and the Leupold clade consensus genome.
 The app runs entirely in the browser and is published via GitHub Pages.

 - Live site: `https://lilindu.github.io/liftover/`
 - Local Pages copy: `http://localhost:8001/docs/`